Easy As Cookies

 Notes

-I serve this with some of the followings: black or pinto beans, corn, rice or quinoa, tomatoes, cilantro, lettuce, salsa, shredded cheese, and corn tortillas.
+I serve this with: black or pinto beans, corn, rice or quinoa, tomatoes, cilantro, lettuce, salsa, shredded cheese, and corn tortillas.

 Even if your roast is bigger or smaller than 3 pounds, use the same amount of seasonings.